madpl1239/SingletonPattern/README.md

 # Singleton-Pattern
-a simple example of a Meyers singleton
+a simple example of a Meyers singleton.
+This is example of use github:))